-Request for a Formal Investigation
+Request for Formal Investigation

-A Complainant may request a formal investigation into allegations of Prohibited Conduct subject to an objective initial assessment of the known facts by the Associate Vice-President for Affirmative Action or designee.
-There is no deadline for a Complainant to request a formal investigation however, the passage of time may impact the University's ability to gather information related to the incident.
+A Complainant may request a formal investigation into allegations of Prohibited Conduct by submitting a request in writing to the AAO upon filing an initial Complaint or during an informal resolution process.
+This request may be submitted as a hard copy document, an email or via the AAO Online reporting form.
+The decision to proceed with a formal investigation is subject to an objective initial assessment of the known facts by the AVPAA or designee, who will communicate the decision in writing to the parties.
+There is no deadline for a Complainant to request a formal investigation; however, the passage of time may impact the AAO's ability to gather information related to the incident.

-In order to conduct a formal investigation, the Complainant must provide a description of the alleged Prohibited Conduct, including the name or names of persons allegedly responsible for the misconduct, the time, date and location of the alleged misconduct, if known, and the names of any potential witnesses, if known.
+In order to conduct a formal investigation, the Complainant must provide a description of the alleged Prohibited Conduct, including the name or names of persons allegedly responsible for the misconduct, the time, date, and location of the alleged misconduct, if known, and the names of any potential witnesses, if known.

-The University's response must treat Complainants and Respondents equitably by offering Supportive Measures, by providing Remedies to a Complainant where a determination for Prohibited Conduct has been made against the Respondent, and by following the grievance process asset forth herein before the imposition of any disciplinary sanctions or other actions that are not Supportive Measures, against a Respondent.
+The University's response must treat Complainants and Respondents equitably by offering Interim Measures, by providing Remedies to a Complainant, as appropriate, where a determination has been made that the Respondent has engaged in Prohibited Conduct, and by following the investigative process as set forth herein before the imposition of any disciplinary sanctions or other actions that are not Interim Measures, against a Respondent.

-The University is committed to providing both parties with appropriate and adequate notice at all phases of the process and an equal opportunity to provide information to the investigator(s) during the investigatory process and review documents gathered as part of the investigation.
-Each party will be provided with an equal opportunity to review and respond to such information.
+The University is committed to providing both parties with appropriate and adequate notice at all phases of the process and an equal opportunity to provide information to the AAO investigator(s) during the investigative process.
+Each party will be provided with an equal opportunity to be presented with and respond to such information.

-During the investigative process, the University investigator(s) will gather and review all relevant evidence, taking into consideration both the inculpatory (incriminating) and exculpatory (information that demonstrates no wrongdoing) aspects of that information prior to rendering a final decision.
-In all cases, the Respondent is presumed to be not responsible for the alleged conduct unless and until a determination is made of responsibility at the conclusion of the grievance process.
+During the investigative process, the AAO investigator(s) will gather and review all relevant evidence, taking into consideration both the inculpatory (incriminating) and exculpatory (information that demonstrates no wrongdoing) aspects of that information prior to rendering a final decision.
+The AAO will determine the relevance of witnesses and information presented.